paddi0010/HangmanGame/README.md

 # Introduction

 This is a basic chat game names "hangman_game" and using JavaScript library tmi.js and node.js.
-You can get tmi.js with

 First, you must install NodeJs, you can find it here: https://nodejs.org/en and click the Button "20.11.0 LTS"